-Your summary is a great way to convey to the employer why you’re a good fit for the position.
-Since you don’t have enough work experience, it’s vital that you make the most of this section.
-In this case your summary won’t really be about what you’ve done, (since you don’t have much experience) but rather what skills and characteristics you offer.
+Since you don’t have work experience, it’s vital that you make the most of this section.
+In this case, your summary won’t really be about what you’ve done, but rather what skills and characteristics you offer.
 Many employers look for entry-level employees they can train quickly and effectively.
 In your resume summary, you can include soft skills, interests, talents, and accomplishments.

 Dedicated “do anything” professional with a passion for business.
 Knowledgeable across many different areas in regards to business and business management.
 Ambitious and dedicated team player with a love for learning new concepts.
 Commended and proven ability to respond to challenges and succeed across a wide range of environments.

 As you can see, we can craft a summary that conveys an image of professionalism and work ethic without even dwelling on work experience.
 A solid summary is crucial for any resume, but it is even more vital for someone without much experience.